oKermorgant/simple_launch/README.md

 - node parameters: a list of dictionaries
 - node remappings: a list of (`key`, `value`) pairs
 - included launch arguments: a list of (`key`, `value`) pairs
+- xacro arguments: a concatenation of `key:=value` strings

-The `sl.include` and `sl.node` syntax allow using any type (the simplest being a single dictionary)  and will convert to the one expected by the API.
+The `sl.include`, `sl.node` and `xacro_args` calls allow using any type (the simplest being a single dictionary)  and will convert to the one expected by the API.

 ## Launch arguments